pyOpenSci/pyopensci.github.io/_posts/pandera-dataframe-validation.md

 <img src="https://pandera.readthedocs.io/en/latest/_images/pandera-logo.svg"
 width="250px">

-Let's say you're analyzing some data for some insights in the context of a mission-critical project, where it’s vital to ensure the quality of the datasets that you're looking at.
+Let's say you're analyzing data for some insights in the context of a mission-critical project, where it’s vital to ensure the quality of the datasets that you're looking at.